GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### A display connected to a digital computer gives us a chance to gain familiarity with concepts not realizable in the physical world.
-It is a looking glass into a mathematical wonderland.
+> ### There is not only a close analogy between the operations of the mind in general reasoning and its operations in the particular science of Algebra, but there is to a considerable extent an exact agreement in the laws by which the two classes of operations are conducted.
 >
-> ~ *Ivan Sutherland*
+> ~ *George Boole*

 ---
 ## 🏎 Quick Facts